-Hardware currency and exploitation: General Availability (GA) enhancements z/VM 7.3 requires a new architecture level set (ALS) and supports only IBM z14® family or later servers.
-See the appropriate Preventive Service Planning (PSP) bucket for the minimum microcode level (MCL) and any required updates.
-See the server support information in Appendix A, "IBM servers supported by z/VM," on page 93.
+Hardware currency and exploitation: General Availability (GA) enhancements z/VM 7.3 requires a new architecture level set (ALS) and supports only IBM z14[®] family or later servers.

 The following topic or topics describe hardware currency and exploitation enhancements introduced at the General Availability (GA) of the current release of z/VM.